Speaker | Time | Text |

 I would like to understand a little more of what that means. | ||

-In other words, is there other way, naturally or with what these hoaxsters were | ||
+In other words, is there any other way, naturally, or with what these hoaxsters were doing, that this change, it's hard to even know what to ask, Luna. | ||

-have produced this change in the structure, molecular structure? | ||
+And what, in his opinion, could have produced this change in the structure, molecular structure? | ||

-He did this experiment, devised it, because last year, actually going back 18 months ago, | ||
+Well, he did this experiment, devised it, because last year, actually going back 18 months ago, he had seen enough changes in the plant that included bending of nodes. | ||

-Plants, wheat should be growing straight. | ||
+Plants, the wheat should be growing straight. | ||

-And in the formations, and this has been repeated now in many countries for two years, in formations the node will be bent on the ground without cracking at the surface of the earth. | ||
+And in the formations, and this has been repeated now in many countries for two years, in formations, the node will be bent on the ground without cracking at the surface of the earth. | ||

-But six or eight inches out to let's say the first or second growth node, all of a sudden the wheat is taking a 45 or 90 degree angle. | ||
+But six or eight inches out to the, let's say, the first or second growth node, all of a sudden, the weed is taking a 45 or 90 degree angle. | ||

 It is something that cannot be hoaxed. | ||

-It means that there's an actual change in the cell structure of the plant stem and the growth node for the stem to actually take off suddenly into a bend and to have many of those inside of a formation and none of those in the control bead outside. | ||
+It means that there's an actual change in the cell structure of the plant stem and the growth node for the stem to actually take off suddenly into a bend and to have many of those inside of a formation and none of those in the control view outside. | ||

 That's one particular demonstration of a dramatic change in the formation. | ||